shellspec/shellspec/README.md

 ##### `if` - conditional skip

-Use `Skip if` if you want to skip with conditional.
+Use `Skip if` if you want to skip conditionally.

 ```sh
 Describe 'Conditional skip'